Grand Duchy of Hesse: Political reforms

 Until the end of the monarchy (and afterwards), officials were recruited mostly from old local families of officials and sometimes graduates of the University of Giessen.
 This ensured the continued existence of a liberal internal policy, unlike the neighbouring Prussian Province of Hesse-Nassau, where the district councillors often came from the east of the kingdom and were politically conservative.
 Even Carl Ulrich, later president of the People's State of Hesse, who was repeatedly arrested under the Anti-Socialist Laws found that "the law in Hesse is implemented very mildly."

 Social policy

 In the social sphere, Grand Duchess Alice took the lead.
 With her help, the "Alice Women's Society for Nurses" (Alice-Frauenverein für Krankenpflege) was established.
-With advice from Florence Nightengale, the society organised a secular health service.
+With advice from Florence Nightingale, the society organised a secular health service.
 At its foundation, the society already had 33 local branches and 2,500 members.
 This developed into the Alice Hospital, which still operates in Darmstadt today.
 Together with Luise Büchner, Alice established the "Society for the Development of Female Industry" (Verein für Förderung weiblicher Industrie), renamed the "Alice Society for Women's Education and Employment" (Alice-Verein für Frauenbildung und -Erwerb) in 1872.
 This society ran a market for women who worked at home ("the Alice Bazaar") and the Alice-School, a school that trained women for employment, which is now the Alice-Eleonoren-Schule in Darmstadt.